FeelsDEX/feels/docs/tick_array.md

 ## Overview

 This document defines the strategy for managing TickArray accounts in the Feels Protocol concentrated liquidity AMM.
-Each TickArray stores 60 consecutive ticks and serves as the fundamental unit for organizing the price space.
+Each TickArray stores 32 consecutive ticks (changed from 60 to 32 for better memory alignment) and serves as the fundamental unit for organizing the price space.

 ## 1. PDA Derivation Strategy